shepherdjerred/astro-opengraph-images/README.md

    You can find more fonts on [Fontsource](https://fontsource.org/), or you can use any font file that you have.
 See [Satori's font documentation](https://github.com/vercel/satori?tab=readme-ov-file#fonts) for more information.

-1. Configure the integration in your `astro.config.js` file:
+1. Configure the integration in your Astro config:

    ```diff
    -import opengraphImages from "astro-opengraph-images";